mjstahl/elementree/README.md

 # Elementree
 > "Make everything as simple as possible, but not simpler."

-Elementree is a very small (< 6KB) front-end JS "framework" created to test the use of Finite State Machines as a means of taking a design and directly translating it into state management.
+Elementree is a very small front-end JavaScript "framework" created to test the use of Finite State Machines for state management.

+## Features

+* Tiny size.
+Elementree is less than 6 KB when compressed.
+* Minimal cognitive overhead.
+Less framework means more time to focus on the problem domain.
+* Process-focused.
+The use of Finite State Machines for state provides the right level of constraint.
+* It's just JavaScript.
+Nothing fancy, just functions, objects, and template strings.

+## Philosophy

+You know that a technique is no longer bleeding-edge when a standards body decides to get involved.
+This is the case for web components.
+Thankfully we all have accepted that a "divde and conquer" approach to web development is a best practice, but that is where it seems to end.
+The jury is still out on how we handle application and component state and how they relate to each other.
+Elementree focuses on using Finite state machines (FSM) to manage application and component state.
+FSM's are a natural translation of a designer's mockups into a developer's implementation.

-The concepts introduced and used during development are deliberately kept small in number and complexity as to focus on the process of breaking down an application as opposed to learning a framework.
+For some, FSMs seem natural from a process perspective, while for others, they are alien in concept.
+Therefore, the APIs introduced in Elementree and used during development are deliberately kept small in number and complexity.
+This fosters focus on the problem domain and process, as opposed to the glory of the framework.

 ## Installation